-We love the UKESF and all the great work it does to encourage engineering as a career choice, including its efforts to reach out to girls and women so thought we would share their latest schools project and promotional video.
-(We would suggest turning off the sound for the video – that may just be personal taste though).
+We love the UKESF and all the great work it does to encourage engineering as a career choice, including its efforts to reach out to girls and women so thought we would share their latest schools project.

 For those that haven’t heard of the UKESF….

 In the UK, the Electronics sector is big, valuable and growing; however, the demand for capable, employable graduates is currently outstripping supply.
 We are an educational charity, launched in 2010, with both public and private seed-corn funding.
 We operate collaboratively with major companies, leading universities and other organisations to tackle the skills shortage in the Electronics sector.